Indicative/Indicative-Java/README.md

     // logging in at indicative.com and navigating to the Project Settings page. private static final String API_KEY = "Your-Api-Key-Goes-Here";

-    // Record events with a single line of code, demonstrated here Indicative.event("Registration").uniqueId("user47").addProperty("name","value").done();
+    // Record events with a single line of code Indicative.event("Registration").uniqueId("user47").addProperty("name","value").done();

 You should modify and extend this class to your heart's content.
 If you make any changes please send a pull request!